praguna/ai-puzzels/README.md

 ## AI-puzzels
-Contains several fun puzzles and its gui visualization
+Contains several fun puzzles and its GUI visualization